-Brett A Howell, Ph.D., is the chief executive officer of DILIsym Services, Inc., a company developing and using DILIsym® software to improve the development of safer drug therapies, and has served on the Board of Directors of the company since 2016.
-He is also an associate director of the DILI-sim Initiative since 2011.
-In addition to being involved in operations, training and software architecture, Dr. Howell contributes technically in the areas of PBPK modeling, immune response, consulting project leadership and biomarkers.
-Dr. Howell has published over 20 scientific papers in the areas of PBPK/PD modeling, in vitro toxicity testing, novel drug delivery systems, and drug safety.
+Brett A. Howell is the President of DILIsym Services, a Simulations Plus company developing and using DILIsym and other software tools to improve the development of safer and more effective drug therapies.
+He is also an associate director of the DILI-sim Initiative since its inception in 2011.
+In addition to overseeing DILIsym Services operations, Dr. Howell also helps guide the architecture and use of the DILIsym modeling software.
+Dr. Howell has published over 30 scientific papers in the areas of PBPK/PD modeling, in vitro toxicity testing, novel drug delivery systems, and drug safety.
 He has given invited scientific presentations at numerous national and international meetings, including the Society of Toxicology annual meeting, the Japanese Society of Toxicology annual meeting, the annual FDA/AASLD Drug-Induced Liver Injury meeting, the American Conference on Pharmacometrics (ACOP) annual meeting, the European Microsomes and Drug Oxidations annual meeting, and the Drug Information Association (DIA) annual safety meeting.
 He serves on the editorial board for the prominent Quantitative Systems Pharmacology (QSP) journal, “CPT: Pharmacometrics & Systems Pharmacology,” published by the American Society for Clinical Pharmacology and Therapeutics.
-Prior to joining DILIsym Services, Dr. Howell was a research investigator and research scientist at The Hamner Institutes for Health Sciences, a non-profit organization that focused on translational biomedical research.
-He holds a Ph.D. in chemical engineering from the University of Florida and Bachelor of Science degrees in chemical engineering and textile engineering from North Carolina State University.
+Dr. Howell holds a Ph.D. in chemical engineering from the University of Florida and Bachelor of Science degrees in chemical engineering and textile engineering from North Carolina State University.

 KYUNGHEE YANG, PH.D.
 Scientist, DILIsym Services, Inc. Developer, DILI-sim Initiative